 January 24, 2025

-Integrating smart building technology from the start of workplace design reduces costs and enhances productivity.
+Integrating a smart building platform from the start of workplace experience design reduces costs and enhances productivity.
 Explore key strategies for creating future-ready offices through early tech planning, cross-disciplinary collaboration, and human-centered design.

 Cohesion